 - being sentenced to prison or being imprisoned

-- having a non-work-related clinical condition that restricts ability to work
+- having a non-work-related clinical condition that restricts ability to work, and/or

 - having a work visa expire, or expecting deportation.